ArtemKuznetsovv/flask-message-system/Readme's/write.md

 **Data constraints**

 **In the body provide**:
-Sender name, receiver name,
-message content, message subject
+receiver name, message content, message subject

 **In the headers provide**:"Authorization" header